 Select chains that are the correct size for the tires.
 A proper fit is key to receiving the desired performance and durability.
 Do not deflate tires to install tire chains.
 A correctly sized tire chain will fit over a properly inflated tire.
 Additionally, because there is typically no source of compressed air to refill a deflated tire, driving with low tire pressure may cause permanent damage to the tire.
 Snow chains may not be available for all tire sizes.

 It is important to pre-fit chains prior to use.
 Not doing so could result in damage to your vehicle or you may have to abandon your anticipated journey all together.
 Since tire chains will only be required when the weather is at its worst, it’s a good idea to get familiar with chain installation before there is snow and ice on the ground.
 You may want to buy a tire chain installation helper.
 These small ramps are designed to prevent slipping and allow you to lay a cross chain in a pre-formed indentation.
 Once you drive onto the ramp, the chains are positioned under your tire for easier installation following the manufacturer’s directions.

 Tire chains should always be carried in the trunk during the appropriate times of the year and only mounted on the vehicle when warranted by driving conditions or required by law.
 Chain requirements can change depending on the region and severity of the snowstorm, so it’s best to be prepared.
 For additional details and up-to-the-minute chain requirements status, please visit our Winter Prep Road Conditions resource page.

-- When highway signs indicate tire chains are required, a driver will usually have about one mile between the “Chains Required” signs and the passage checkpoint.
+When highway signs indicate tire chain requirement, a driver will usually have about one mile between the “Chains Required” signs and the passage checkpoint.
 However, these control areas can shift rapidly from place to place because of changing weather and road conditions.